Jump to Navigation

 John H. Adams

-Allen won his first major race at the age of 20 in 1934 in Kansas City, Missouri.
-Two of Allen’s most notable wins were in 1939 in the Santa Anita Handicap on Kayak II and then in 1954 he won the Preakness Stakes on Hasty Road, and finished second in the Kentucky Derby.
+Adams won his first major race at the age of 20 in 1934 in Kansas City, Missouri.
+Two of Adams' most notable wins were in 1939 in the Santa Anita Handicap on Kayak II and then in 1954 he won the Preakness Stakes on Hasty Road, and finished second in the Kentucky Derby.

-Allen retired in 1958 after a 24-year racing career with more than 3,200 first-place and 2,700 second-place finishes.
-After retirement Allen took up training thoroughbreds.
-Allen’s first win as a trainer came from his son John R. Allen.
-Johnny Allen was a three-time United States Champion jockey, was inducted into the Kansas Sports Hall of Fame in 1961, and the National Racing Hall of Fame in 1965.
+Adams retired in 1958 after a 24-year racing career with more than 3,200 first-place and 2,700 second-place finishes.
+After retirement Adams took up training thoroughbreds.
+Adams' first win as a trainer came from his son John R. Adams.
+Johnny Adams was a three-time United States Champion jockey, was inducted into the Kansas Sports Hall of Fame in 1961, and the National Racing Hall of Fame in 1965.
 Adams also received the George Woolf Memorial Jockey Award in 1956, a prestigious racing honor given to riders with esteemed Thoroughbred racing careers and personal character.
-Allen died August 18, 1995 in Arcadia, California.
+Adams died August 18, 1995 in Arcadia, California.

 Entry: Adams, John H.